endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Default assignment and constructors

-Use the "= delete" syntax to disable copying of a class if necessary.
+Use the `= delete` syntax to disable copying of a class if necessary.
 In general, just let the compiler automatically generate the copy constructor and assignment operator; very few classes will require custom copying.

 ## Lambdas